thinking design for people and the planet

 -

-by considering the broader context and long-term consequences of our actions, we can create regenerative and restorative solutions so future generations inherit a vibrant planet.
+consider the context and long-term consequences of our actions so future generations inherit a vibrant planet.

 values